How does topology influence gradient propagation and model performance of deep networks with DenseNet-type skip connections?: Complete Details of the Experimental Setup

-Much of the setup for creating long-range links in CNNs is the same as that for MLPs, except we have three cells instead of just one.
+Much of the setup for creating concatenation-type skip connections in CNNs is the same as that for MLPs, except we have three cells instead of just one.
 As explained in Appendix~\ref{cnnSetupApp}, the width of the three cells is given as $wm\times[16,32,64]$, where $wm$ is the width multiplier.
 Note that, since we have three cells of different widths ($w_c$), $t_c$ also has a different value for each cell.
 The depth per cell $d_c$ is the same for all cells; hence, the total depth is given by $3d_c+4$.
 For instance, for 31-layer model, our $d_c=9$.
 For most of our experiments, we set the total depth of the CNN as $\{31,40,49,64\}$.
 Some of the experiments also use a total depth of $\{28,43,52,58\}$.

 Again, we conduct several experiments for different $\{d_c, w_c, t_c\}$ values which yield many random CNN architectures.
-The random long-range link creation process is the same as that in MLPs and, for CNN experiments, we have repeated all experiments three times with different random seeds.
+The random skip connection creation process is the same as that in MLPs and, for CNN experiments, we have repeated all experiments three times with different random seeds.
 Specific numbers used for $\{d_c, w_c, t_c\}$ are given in Tables~\ref{expAll},~\ref{expAll1}, and~\ref{expAll3}.
 Each row in all tables represents a different $\{d_c, w_c, t_c\}$ configuration.
 Of note, all CNNs use ReLU activation function and Batch Norm layers.

 For CNNs, we verify our findings on CIFAR-10 and CIFAR-100 image classification datasets.
 The learning rate for all models is initialized to 0.05 and follows a cosine-annealing schedule at each epoch.
 The minimum learning rate is 0.0 (see the end of Section~\ref{appDirRes} for details on how we fixed these hyper-parameter values).
 Similar to the setup in NAS prior works, the cutout is used for data augmentation.
-All models are trained in Pytorch on NVIDIA 1080-Ti, Titan Xp, and 2080-Ti GPUs.
-This completes the experimental setup.